fnitguy-tech/fnitguy-tech/projects/cucm-user-automation/README.md

 ## Project Attribution

-The core CUCM automation contained in this repository was originally developed by **David Osborne**, who designed and implemented the automation workflow using AI-assisted development techniques.
+The core CUCM automation contained in this repository was originally developed by **David Osborne**, who designed and implemented the automation workflow.

 **Zack Rogers** organized the project for public release by improving the repository structure, documentation, dependency management, and overall usability so that other engineers can more easily understand, deploy, and extend the automation.